peterlubiana/reader/README.md

 - Node.js

-Setup:
+##Setup:

-#1 First you need to run Bower to get the modules that it uses:
+###1: First you need to run Bower to get the modules that it uses:
+run:

-     run: 	 bower install
+	bower install

-in your reader directory
+..in your reader directory.

-#2 Then get the Node Modules
+###2: Then get the Node Modules

+run:
-   run :      npm install
+	npm install

-in your reader directory
+..in your reader directory.